Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 Cigarette Beetles (Lasioderma serricorne)

-Identification: Oval, light brown beetles, 2-3mm, with serrated antennae and humped appearance in profile.
+Identification: Oval, light brown beetles, 2-3mm, with serrated antennae and a humped appearance.

 Behavior: Require temperatures above 65°F to reproduce.
-Can bore through surprisingly tough materials including cardboard, plastic bags, and even aluminum foil.
+Can bore through tough materials including cardboard and plastic bags.

 Preferred foods: Spices, dried herbs, tobacco products, dried flowers, and pet food.